IdarV/PG3400_C/school/exam01/README.md

 #### Helpers
 All helper-methods has been put here.
 They mainly assist *Program.c*.

-#### Tests
-Just a little testing program that ensures that the sorting works as intended

 # Questions
 1) Is it OK to include the header files and their respective .c files in the "main file"?
 Or should they be included